satche/botanist/README.md

 model.compile(optimizer='adam', loss='categorical_crossentropy', metrics=['accuracy'])
 ```

+After the merge of the paths, we use a flattened layer in the UMAP, with the named layer 'flattened'

+The model employs categorical cross-entropy as its loss function, which is standard for multi-class classification problems.
+This loss function measures the difference between the actual and predicted probability distributions, effectively guiding the model towards accurate classifications.
+The model uses the Adam optimizer, a popular choice for deep learning models due to its efficiency and adaptive learning rate capabilities.

 ### Autoencoder

 Our second model is the autoencoder.
 It uses three convolutional layers with decreasing filters (64, 32, 16).